Sup2point0/Assort/Yu-Gi-Oh!/lore/Stranded Saga/The Stranded Saga.md

 His name was Souk.
 Tall, hunch-backed, with skin like the bark of wood and cut like rock, the odd weed twisting up a limb, arched feet with roots piercing into the ground, four tender fingers shaped like leaves on each hand, and the brightest pair of golden eyes filled with undeniable warmth.
 He lived on the outskirts of Supnautica, above the water, away from the others.

 She never asked why.
 She never knew much about him at all.
 But he was there, always watching over her as she grew.
 Soon she ventured into the depths of Supnautica, and learnt their language, learnt to swim, learnt to breathe.
 And each day, she would return to their home, where Souk would open the door with his crooked smile, wrapping her in a rustled embrace.
-He never talked, but his eyes lit up the room.
+He never talked, but his eyes lit up her world.

 ### Infinite Possibility
-&emsp; &emsp; *Gwob?*
+> *Gwob?*
-&emsp; &emsp; *Xwobo wob*
+> *Xwobo wob*
-&emsp; &emsp; *om zgo*
+> *om zgo*
-&emsp; &emsp; *Awgo!*
+> *Awgo!*

 Who knew who had conceived the idea?
 It was, after all, an incredibly obscure thought... a world within a world, confined into the tiny space of a small blob.
 Somehow, this blob was alive, whatever you might mean by ‘alive’, and it would occasionally swallow something into its infinite depths, or spit something out.